behindSolution/laravel-query-gate/doc.md

 When `openAPI.enabled` is `true`, Query Gate also registers two routes:

 - `GET /query/docs.json` (configurable via `openAPI.json_route`) returns the generated document on demand.
 - `GET /query/docs` (configurable via `openAPI.route`) serves a documentation UI.
 The default renderer is [ReDoc](https://redoc.ly/), but you can switch to Swagger UI by setting `openAPI.ui = 'swagger-ui'`.
 Any UI-specific tweaks (e.g., hiding download buttons) can be provided through `openAPI.ui_options`.
 Apply custom middleware with `openAPI.middleware` when the docs should be protected.
+The rendered Blade embeds the spec payload directly, evitando uma segunda requisição HTTP e facilitando o cache da view.

 ### Extending the OpenAPI document